reaganmcf/PathAI/README.md

 # PathAI

-An interesting and fast approach to solving mazes with Java.
+A unique approach to solving mazes in Java utilizing rudimentary artificial intelligence.

-## How the AI Works
+## How PathAI Works
-The way the AI works is in the following steps
+PathAI solves mazes by using the following steps
-* Get path to first intersection
+* The original **worker** finds the first intersection of the maze
-* Send out **workers** to each direction the intersection can go to
+* **Workers** are then sent in each available direction of the intersection, with additional instantiation of **workers** if the original statement is met
-* Print out the path's the AI found.
+* An *ArrayList* of coordinates is then printed to the console

 ## What is a *worker*?
 The worker is what we reference each instance created by the AI.
 Every time the AI runs into an intersection, it creates a new **worker** that goes to all areas until it does one of 3 things.